 Courtroom opportunities for relatively inexperienced attorneys, particularly those who practice at larger law firms, have declined precipitously.
 In 2005, Judge Saylor issued a standing order governing practice in his session which remains in effect and specifically encourages participation of relatively inexperienced attorneys in all court proceedings.
-Judges Casper, Hillman, Talwani, and Sorokin each have followed suit, issuing standing orders modeled on Judge Saylor's Order.
+Other judges have followed suit, issuing standing orders modeled on Judge Saylor's Order.
 Recognizing the importance of the development of future generations of practitioners through courtroom opportunities, I now join my colleagues.

-I strongly encourage the participation of relatively inexperienced attorneys in all court proceedings including initial scheduling conferences, status conferences, hearings on discovery as well as dispositive motions, and examination of witnesses at evidentiary hearings and trials.
-In addition, I strongly encourage the participation in court of the attorney who wrote the substantial majority of the papers giving rise to the proceeding before the Court.
+I strongly encourage the participation of relatively inexperienced attorneys in all court proceedings, including initial scheduling conferences, status conferences, hearings on discovery as well as dispositive motions, and examination of witnesses at evidentiary hearings and trials.
+In addition, I strongly encourage the participation in court of an attorney who wrote the substantial majority of a party's briefing relating to the relevant proceeding before the Court.
 The following cautions regarding professionalism, authority, and supervision shall apply.